-Note: These sites are not maintained by the Counseling Center or Canisius College.
+Note: These sites are not maintained by the Counseling Center or Canisius University.
 These pages may be helpful but are not meant to replace consultation or counseling with a mental health professional.

 Anonymous Mental Health Screening: Brief screenings are the quickest way to determine if you or someone you care about should connect with a mental health professional.
 Completing these screenings will help you determine if your recent thoughts or behaviors may be associated with a common, treatable mental health issue.

 - We cannot link these screenings to any one individual, so you remain anonymous.
 Take these screenings anywhere you feel comfortable.

 - It takes only a few minutes per screening, and at the end, you will be presented with information and next steps that you can print or email.